-In late January, we will post our latest Student Housing Guide.
+We will post our latest Student Housing Guide.
 It provides information on rental properties where many of our students live.
 It is not an exhaustive list, but it will provide you with information sorted by area (Downtown Knoxville, North Knoxville, and West Knoxville) and rental rates, distance to the law school, and pet restrictions (shoudl you have one).

 Additional properties can be found in the Knoxville Apartment Guide

 Once you have accepted an offer and we receive your acceptance forms, we will send you information to your class' Facebook page.
 On the page you can introduce yourself, look for a roommate, or ask questions of your fellow classmates.
 The Office of Admissions does not monitor the site, so if you have questions, please contact us directly either by telephone at (865) 545-5304 or (865) 545-5303, or by email at [email protected].